Ouranos RF Scanner

 RF System Advantages

 We can customize the system design, as well as support the system delivery and launch according to the customer requirements.
-This covers the RF coverage calculations(based on publicly available digital elevation/terrain models), site survey/deployment selection, power feed installation guidance, on-site training for the personnel, etc.
+This covers the RF coverage calculations(based on publicly available digital elevation/terrain models), site survey/deployment selection, power feed installation guidance, on-site training for the operation personel, etc.

 In real life, we come across plenty of RF emitting devices irrespective of the location.
 There might be many interfering signals in a specific band of interest (e.g., 802.11-WiFi standards, Bluetooth, ZigBee, etc.) against which the system should perform well.
 The overlapping signals could degrade the detection performance, classification, and direction-finding.
 We took these constraints into consideration right from the early stages of the development in order to create a system that can cope with very low SNR and overlapping interference signals.
 Our systems can also perform very well in the case of strong out-of-band RF signals (e.g., near-field radars, mobile base stations, PMR stations, repeaters).